erkkiat/homeautomation/README.md

 # homeautomation
-A home automation system for normal people.
+A home automation system for regular people.

 There is a large number of home automation hubs and systems available today.
 However, they require an engineering degree to configure and ultimately maintaining them causes an ulcer.